glowkeeper/data-visualisation-python-companion/README.md

 ## Running the Notebooks

-There are two recommended ways to use the notebooks.
+There are two ways to use the notebooks.

 ### Option A — Visual Studio Code (Recommended)